Skip to content

 support and resources available

-Through extensive music therapy programs, caregivers of dementia patients experience significant benefits that extend beyond patient care.
-Working with trained music therapists, caregivers learn effective techniques for incorporating music into daily routines while developing stronger caregiver connection with their loved ones.
+Caregivers of dementia patients experience real benefits from music that reach beyond patient care.
+By weaving music into daily routines, caregivers learn simple techniques that strengthen their connection with their loved ones.
 Studies confirm that music reduces anxiety in both patients and their caregivers.
-Harmony & Healing offers a range of music therapy services designed to support caregivers and their loved ones with dementia.
+Harmony & Healing offers free live musical visits designed to support caregivers and their loved ones with dementia.

 These sessions provide valuable opportunities for emotional expression and stress reduction, helping to prevent burnout and improve the overall caregiving experience.